About TCORS

 Our Structure

-Three major cores and four research projects will constitute the proposed TCORS.
+Three major cores and four research projects constitute USC TCORS.

 Facilities